Gender Equality

 Prof. Dr. Anja Fischer (Chairperson; Management Science)

-Prof. Dr. Christiane Hellmanzik (Dean; Urban, Regional, and International Economics)
+Prof. Dr. Christiane Hellmanzik (Urban, Regional, and International Economics)

 Prof. Dr. Andreas Hoffjan (Management Accounting and Controlling)